SpinalHDL/SpinalDoc-RTD/README.rst

    make latexpdf # for latex (will require latexpdf installed) make          # list all the available output format

-you can create build multiple version of the doc via
+you can create build multiple version of the doc via:

 .. code:: shell

    sphinx-multiversion source docs/html

-in the docs/html there will be a folder with the builded doc for each branch and tag
+in the docs/html there will be a folder with the builded doc for each branch and tag.